Annual Fire and Egress Door Assembly Inspection Program (FDAI®)

 The Inspection Report form will be used to document their inspection(s).
 Building owners will then be able to keep the necessary paperwork on file in compliance with the new code requirements.
 The second form, the Model Business Agreement, is a standard document used by the inspector's company with the building owner.

-DHI has endorsed Telcom Insurance Services Corporation (TISC) to administer an insurance program for the members of our association offering a full range of insurance coverage including Property and Casualty, Directors and Officers, Employment Practices Liability, and Professional Liability.
+DHI has endorsed Telcom Insurance Services Corporation (TISC) to administer an insurance program for our members, offering a full range of insurance coverage including Property and Casualty, Directors and Officers, Employment Practices Liability, and Professional Liability.
 As a certified fire door inspector, TISC can offer you insurance that specifically covers you for errors and omissions insurance in support of our members and their companies conducting inspections.

 The benefits to you, our member, are that: